zabkwak/resting-squirrel/README.md

 ## Documentation
 The module creates generic documentation by default.
 The documentation is on the `/docs` route (if it's not set in app options) as a JSON data. `/docs.html` contains simple HTML which converts the JSON data to HTML and adds the test console.

+## Recommendations
+- Do not use `Type.shape` in args, params and fields definition.
+It'll be documented as shape string from the [runtime-type](https://www.npmjs.com/package/runtime-type) module.
+- Do not use `Type.any` in args, params and fields definition.
+Any type is not validated as a type so it can be anything.
+- Use `HttpError` for errors sent to the endpoint callback.

 ## TODO
 - shape fields required status
 - timeout option